 The list is endless and more and more restaurants are popping up to accommodate the growing demand.
 Here’s what we suggest:

-- Debbie’s Cafe offers a good choice for breakfast, lunch and deserts
+- Debbie’s Cafe offers a good choice for breakfast, lunch and desserts

 - Munchies perfect for a light lunch by the sea